alizunega/alizunega/README.md

 ### My name is...
 Alicia

-- 🔭 I’m currently working on ...improving my development skills, looking for my path...
+- 🔭 I’m currently working on ...improving my development skills.
-- 🌱 I’m currently learning ...Node.js, Python, next...React.
+- 🌱 I’m currently learning ...React.
 - 👯 I’m looking to collaborate on whatever is within the scope of my knowledge.
 And what we don't know, we will find out!
 - 🤔 I’m looking for help with ... defining what I'm really good at.
 - 💬 Ask me about ... anything you need to know, I have no problems at all.